braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/promotion_codes.md

 Braze does not manage code creation or redemption, meaning you must generate your promotion codes to a CSV file and upload them to Braze.
 Make sure the CSV file follows these guidelines:

-- Has one code per row.
+- Includes a column for promotion codes.
-- Includes a column for the promotion code, which is the actual code you want to apply to the user.
+- Has one promotion code per row.

 You can use our built-in integration with [Voucherify]({{site.baseurl}}/partners/channel_extensions/loyalty/voucherify/) or [Talon.One]({{site.baseurl}}/partners/channel_extensions/loyalty/talonone/) to create and export promotion codes.